redballoonio/faq-plugin/readme.txt

 1. Download the plugin files
 1. Upload the plugin files to the `/wp-content/plugins/` directory of your site
 1. Activate the plugin through the 'Plugins' menu in Wordpress
-1. Add questions as custom posts in wordpress
+1. Add questions as custom posts in Wordpress
 1. Add the `[faqs][/faqs]` shortcode where you want the questions to be output
 1. Use the shortcode options to customise how the questions gets displayed